- Homosexuality

 Serving openly in military in Pennsylvania is legal.

-Blood donations by MSMs in Pennsylvania is banned (3-month deferral).
+Blood donations by MSMs in Pennsylvania is legal.

 Equal age of consent in Pennsylvania is equal.